Purdue-CS193/homework-0-DrewDelvaux/index.md

+# Drew Delvaux's First CS193 Homework

+## Favorite things about CS193
+- My teachers are so coool!!
+- I like coding.
+- Classmates are nice I guess.
 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.